 With Coach Stephen's leadership, the Toreros have gained respect as a national contender and she has turned the women's tennis program into one of the most respected programs in the nation.
-Coach Stephens has had two memorable seasons (1998-1999, 1999-2000) with the Toreros.
-During the 1999-2000 season, USD women's tennis team, which finished with a national ranking of 75 had two individuals appear in the NCAA Division I Women's Tennis Tournament held in Malibu, CA. Zuzana Lesenarova advanced to the third round of the singles tournament, eventually losing to Stanford's Laura Granville in three sets (6-0, 4-6, 6-3).
+Coach Stephens has had two especially memorable seasons with the Toreros.
+In 1999-2000, Zuzana Lesenarova advanced to the third round of the singles tournament, eventually losing to Stanford's Laura Granville in three sets (6-0, 4-6, 6-3).
 Katarina Valkyova lost in the first round to Cincinnati's Kara Molony in three sets (6-0, 3-6, 6-3).
 The Lesenarova/ Valkyova duo entered the NCAA doubles tournament ranked No. 1 in the nation, but had to withdraw due to injury.
 Both Lesenarova and Valkyova earned NCAA All-American honors in 2000.

 Well-respected among her peers in the coaching profession, Stephens has been a featured speaker at several ITA Coaches' Conventions.
 Twice she has had the privilege of coaching at the Olympic Sports Festival (1993/South, 1995/West), with her 1995 squad winning the gold medal.
 She was named the 1994 Female Coach of the Year by the USTA, Southern California Section/San Diego District.
 Sherri has been involved with numerous administrative positions within collegiate tennis such as: the NCAA Ranking Committee, the NCAA Rules Committee, and as Tournament Chairman for the All-American National Championships the past five years.
 She also runs summer camps every year.